garbles/react-facade/README.md

 }
 ```

 The developer of this component may not care about the implementation of `useCurrentUser`, but the tests sure do!
 If under the hood `useCurrentUser` calls the react-redux `useSelector`, then `UserProfile` depends directly on a global Redux store.
 Moreover, any component using `UserProfile` also has this dependency.
 The coupling between the store and component tree is hard-coded by this hook.
 Yikes!
-And yet this is not an uncommon problem. 🙃

 Consider the same problem where the _implementation_ can be completely ignored and replaced by dependency injection.
 We define the same interface using `createFacade`,